eWaterCycle/ewatercycle.github.io/_posts/2019-12-20-travel_adapter.md

 As the last participants burnt their tongues to the damping tea and hurried towards the lecture theatre, a distressed phone call took place in the weather room next door.
 A hydrologist was trying to use the weather centre’s precipitation forecasts for a flood risk assessment but struggled to decode the ingenious grib format of the data.

-# One wheel to roll them all
+# (Ab)using a climate tool for the benefit of hydrology

 If you’re a hydrologist yourself, you’ve probably developed your own workflow to obtain and transform (meteorological) input data for your go-to model.
 And if I tell you that we’re working on a tool that’ll do this for you, it’s probably too little, too late.
 After all, you already have your ‘adapter’.

-So let me tell you instead that we’re working on a tool to do this for others.
+I could tell you instead that we’re working on a tool to do this for others.
 Potential new users of your model.
 Reviewers that want to check your work.
 Colleagues, who want to compare your results to theirs.
 And for other models, so that you don’t have to reinvent the adapter to use said new model.

-In a sense, we’ve been working on a universal translator.
-A travel adapter that can act as a bridge between any given (meteo) data source, and whatever (hydro) model you happen to be exploring.

-That travel adapter is called [ESMValTool](https://www.esmvaltool.org/about.html).
-It’s an existing tool that has its roots in the climate sciences.
-It offers efficient and reliable functions for common tasks, such as regridding, interpolation, etc. Subsequently, the data can easily be analysed and visualized.
-The IPCC uses the tool, for example, to visualize global temperature trends according to 30 or so different climate models.
-Consistently, reproducibly.
+But still, it'd be just another tool.

+So let me tell you that we're gathering existing code and integrating it with an existing tool.
+A tool that understands many different sources of meteorological data.
+A tool that comes with efficient and reliable functions for common tasks, such as regridding, interpolation, etc. And moreover, a tool that tracks provenance to facilitate transparancy and reproducibility.

+That tool is called [ESMValTool](https://www.esmvaltool.org/about.html).
+It's an open source software project with roots in the climate sciences.
+It's designed for consistent and reproducible analysis of climate model output data.
+But instead of analysing these data, we're using the tool to convert them to a format that hydrological models can understand.

+# Why?
+Because we want to compare hydrological models, but each model expects different types of input.
+Because we want the results to be reproducible, but preparation of the forcing data is often a tedious process, which is far from transparent.
+And because we want to automate this process, to make it easier, more consistent, and less error-prone.

-# The climate model output rewriter
+# Harmonization of climate model output data

+A typical use case of ESMValTool would be visualize global temperature trends according to 30 or so different climate models, for example.
 Once upon a time, all these models came with different variable names, units, grids, etc. But it was recognized that some standardization was useful to make it easier to combine data from different models.
 Long story short, climate scientists now exchange their data according to the CF-conventions.

 An invaluable tool in this endeavour was the climate model output rewriter (CMOR).
 As the name suggests, this tool is used to convert climate data to the new standardized format.
 And this is an ongoing effort, especially for new observational datasets that can be used for model validation.